© picture alliance / Costfoto / Costfoto

 The textile and fashion industry is one of the biggest industries in the world.
 It is known for the intensive use of pesticides, water, energy and toxic chemicals.
 Poisonous emissions contaminate water, soil and air.
 The impact on our planet is enormous and results from the entire life cycle of textile products.
 Relevant issues include raw-material supply, production, delivery, retailing and disposal.
 Indeed, textile waste problems abound – especially in poorer world regions.

 Clothing consumption has increased in recent years.
 That has not only led to more production, but also to a dramatic increase in textile waste worldwide.
-According to Value Village, a global reuse chain, almost twelve million metric tons of clothing and textiles accumulate in landfills each year, of which 95 % could be reused or recycled.
+According to Value Village, a global reuse chain, almost 12 million metric tons of clothing and textiles accumulate in landfills each year, of which 95 % could be reused or recycled.
 Many countries do not have the required capacities, however, so poor inappropriate waste management results in the emission of pollutants from the burning of textile waste or toxic substances leaking from disintegrating garbage in landfills.
 Textile-waste problems are most acute in disadvantaged regions, as used clothing exported from high-income countries to low-income countries accumulates in the developing world.

 On the other hand, up to 90 % of clothing is produced in developing countries, where labour and safety standards are often not respected or even do not exist at all.
 Environmental legislation tends to be similarly dysfunctional.
 Social problems are well known, and they persist even though many companies claim to adhere to high standards.
 Most of the workers are women who did not get a good education and fear losing their jobs.
 Some of the many serious grievances are: